gesiscss/wikiwho_api_public/README.md

 ===========

 WikiWho was first conceived as a dissertation project at [Karlsruhe Institute of Technology](https://www.kit.edu/english/) by [Fabian Flöck](https://f-squared.org/) and collaborators and was then hosted, maintained and further developed at the [GESIS – Leibniz Institute for the Social Sciences, CSS Department](https://www.gesis.org/institut/abteilungen/computational-social-science).

-The WikiWho API is being transferred to [Wikimedia](https://wikimedia.org/), who will support the project in the future.

 References
 ===========